molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 **codeml_SBA:**  a program that implements smoothed Bootstrap Aggregation for Assessing Selection Pressure at Amino Acid Sites.[https://github.com/Jehops/codeml_sba](https://github.com/Jehops/codeml_sba)

 **ModL:**  a program for restoring regularity when testing for positive selection using codon models [https://github.com/jehops/codeml_modl](https://github.com/jehops/codeml_modl)

+**NOTE:**  We are actively developing codon models in **IQTREE**.
+They will be available soon and we anticipate using them in the 2026 workshop.

 <br>